Shovel · a software studio · est. 2026

 Precious metals intelligence.

-COMEX + LME ticks · social sentiment · refreshed daily
+COMEX + LME ticks · warehouse flows · refreshed daily

 What it does